 The house is always being painted in the Certified Biltmore Estate schemes and palette with Olympic Paints and Lowes as well as National Historic Preservation Trust colors- while the landscaping with numerous gardens are being done with additions brought from the Biltmore Estate Horticultural Collection - Americas largest private home.
 Frederick Law Olmstead's palette was used for the Nature & Earth room colors.
 National Historic Preservation Trust turqoise was used with Woodrow Wilson creme in the Baby Ruth room.

 The plantings were started by the couple with large flowering Gladiolus in early 2008.
 In 2012 their son, Chef James Thomas Blakely, planted numerous pencil skyscrapers, CFL bulb greening conversion completed in 2011 (from incandescent) and began transition to LED in 2012, concentrated green laundry detergents, green cleaning agents and multi-stay towel program for guests.
 On May 23, 2012, the Chefs purchased the mansion in a Foreclosure Auction, having previously leased its use.
 They attended such on the Cleveland County Courthouse steps in Shelby, NC.
 Doctor Dean Ornish, a close friend from White House and Camp David work, stepped in and assisted the disabled and injured veterans project by immediately paying off the loan.
-"I am in Fiji, but go ahead and get that proper SBA loan slowly and surely.
+"I am in Fiji with some friends at Tony Robbins place, but go ahead and get that proper SBA loan slowly and surely.
 Its a pleasure to help you, and all veterans Marti, PAY IT FORWARD."

-The Inn and Mansion are part of the fame in America of Prussians and Germans moving here from Germany, with strong Christian beliefs after the bible's conversion to English in 1611.
-Since both Chefs Marti and Stormy hold German heritage they enjoy celebrating all things German, local German churches, eating German foods like bratwurst, sausages, sauerkraut, rotkohl and more!
+The Inn and Mansion are part of the fame in America of Prussians (Germans) moving here from Prussia (Germany), with strong Christian beliefs after the bible's conversion to English in 1611.
+They will marry into the Scotch-Irish and English that live here as well as the American Indians (Asians).
+Since both Chefs Marti and Stormy hold German, Scotch-Irish, English heritage they enjoy celebrating all things.
+Eating German foods like bratwurst, sausages, sauerkraut, rotkohl and more is just as fun as Haggis, Neeps and Tatties or Shortbread!
 It is no small feat that the Bavarian Motor Works (BMW) has also built the only German plant (in history) outside of Germany - a stones throw from the inn.
 And, the plant makes three BMW's that are not even made in Bavaria - these lands here are the only place on earth they are being made.
 This side of the family also did not align itself with the Hessians and King George III.

 Often the, Tennessee "over-the-mountain" men are historically stated to have saved America at the battle of Kings Mountain.
 However, only due to the happenstance of Colonels Shelby and Sevier becoming Governors in their states has this mistake been perpetuated.
 The Tennessee over-the-mountain men were actually outnumbered two to one by North Carolina men.
 The notion is often that, perhaps, North Carolina men could not save themselves?
 This is a great lie and outrageous to have spread against North Carolina families.
 This fact is well documented and supported on placards and informational signs at the Kings Mountain National Military Park.
 The Department of the Interior supports these facts along with the National Park Service.
 Many "over-the-mountain" men actually travelled great distances over mountains IN, North Carolina - to get here.